 I occasionally poke around the news site Reddit, and came across this discussion related to the Rorschach Ink Blots.
 It seems only fair to post some of the interpretation summaries so that Redditors can see how they did.

 I imagine that these days a lot of people will see imagery from many of the games they have played, movies they have seen, local TV shows, popular songs, etc. The standard imagery seems to be based on psychoanalysis and original conjectures of the 1920s.
-It would probably be dangerous to try to derive universals, when so many variations exist between subcultures, etc in each region of planet earth.
+It would probably be dangerous to try to derive universals, when so many variations exist between cultures and subcultures, etc in each region of planet earth.

 For example, a Yankee team uniform has different meaning in New York City vs in Boston.
 (The two cities are known for a long standing sports rivalry)